-Fortunately for you, all you have to do to record great audio consistently is follow a few simple guidelines to success.
+Fortunately for you, all you have to do to record great audio consistently is follow a few simple guidelines to succeed.

 Don’t overload your brain, just keep it simple.

-In this guide, I’ll take you through the recording process and tell you what you need to keep in mind for a successful tracking session.
+In this guide, I’ll take you through the recording process and tell you all the recording techniques you need to remember for a successful tracking session.

 Here’s what you’ll learn: